 In our scenario, the manager has posted a new start time for the next day due to a very heavy workload.

 As a result, he wants everyone to start work at 6am. and posts this on the company Intranet site for all employees to see.
-Our attacker has malicious intent towards the target and wants to change the message to the target so that instead of coming to work late at 11am.
-This is likely to backfire on the target from the manager, which is exactly what the attacker wants.
+Our attacker has malicious intent towards the target and wants to change the message to the target so that instead of coming to late at 11 am This is likely to backfire on the target from the manager, which is exactly what the attacker wants.

 Step #3: Create the fake website